 Professor Dawn Edge, University Academic Lead for Equality & Diversity, Senior Lecturer & Winston Churchill Fellow, Psychology & Mental Health, FBMH

 Dr Karen Niven, Senior Lecturer in Organisational Psychology, Work & Equalities Institute, Alliance Manchester Business School

 Katherine Bond, Student Recruitment Manager (North), Pricewaterhouse Coopers (PwC)

 Steve Connor, CEO, Creative Concern (leading Manchester media design agency)

 Dr Margaret Emsley: Reader, Management of Projects Group of Programmes, MACE

 Professor Ismail Eturk: Senior Lecturer in Banking & AMBS Director for Social Responsibility and Engagement.

 Janine Watson Cottingham: Former Assistant Chief Executive (Comms & Customer Engagement) Stockport Council, & Chair of UoM Alumni Association (2007-2017).

-The University of Manchester Student Development & Community Engagement Division coordinates the development and delivery of all 'Ethical Grand Challenges' activities.
+The University of Manchester Division of Student and Academic Services coordinates the development and delivery of all 'Ethical Grand Challenges' activities.